getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 ### Releases Index

-The releases index page gives a high-level view of each release version, its associated project, the authors of each commit, the percentage of crash-free users, and the percentage of crash-free sessions.
+The releases index page provides a high-level view of:

+- Each release version
+- The associated project
+- The authors of each commit
+- The percentage of crash-free users
+- The percentage of crash-free sessions

 Each release links to one project.
-If a release has multiple projects, Sentry will duplicate the release data in relation to each unique project.
-The data will present adoption of the release and usage in the most recent 24 hours to 14 days.
+If a release has multiple projects, Sentry will duplicate the release data in relation to each project.
+The data will present adoption of the release from the most recent 24 hours.

 [ SCREENSHOT: Releases index page ]